Karen Holbrook, Ph.D.

 Dr. Karen Holbrook was elected to the Board of Trustees for Embry-Riddle Aeronautical University in June 2007.
 She serves as a member of the Committee on Trustees, Executive, and International Affairs committees.

-Dr. Holbrook is the USF System Senior Vice President for Global Affairs & International Research and a Professor of Molecular Medicine at the University of South Florida, one of the nation's top public research universities designated by the Carnegie Foundation for the Advancement of Teaching.
+Dr. Holbrook recently retired from the USF System Senior Vice President for Global Affairs & International Research and a Professor of Molecular Medicine at the University of South Florida, one of the nation's top public research universities designated by the Carnegie Foundation for the Advancement of Teaching.

 Prior to her appointment at the University of South Florida, Dr. Holbrook retired from the Presidency of Ohio State, the largest university in the nation, after serving from 2002 to 2007.